Subscribe to our blog to get articles delivered directly to your inbox

 In addition to low humidity, this condition can also be caused by unhealthy root systems, root rot (usually a symptom of overwatering), dehydration, arid air, and temperature damage.

 Tip: In colder climates, combat dry, indoor-forced heat with a humidifier to maintain optimum humidity levels.
+Depending on the light, you can also keep your plant in the bathroom for extra humidity.

 Caring For a Dormant Orchid